Psychology 041 - Life Span Psychology From Infancy to Old Age » Spring 2023 » Second Midterm

 Physical or verbal aggression that is openly directed at a target is called

-A. relational aggression.
+A. instrumental aggression.

 D. overt aggression.